darasus/ai-blog/content/10-exercises-you-can-do-at-home-and-save-a-ton-of-money.md

   with a jump rope.
 Bodyweight exercises like push-ups, squats, and squats are great ways to get a full-body workout at home and don’t have to worry about finding a gym that has the right equipment for your workout.
+intro: >-
+  Who says working out has to be expensive?
+You can do it anywhere and anytime.
+There are various affordable home workout videos available on the internet as well.
+However, that doesn’t mean you have to break the bank when trying to save money in other areas of your life.
+Those at-home videos might seem like your only cheap option, but there are plenty of ways you can cut down on costs while still getting the same benefits from working out at home.

+  Instead of splurging on a one-time membership or an expensive series of DVDs, why not invest in some home equipment that won’t cost you a fortune, but will help you get in great shape?
+Working out at home also has its advantages: no traffic jams and no gym membership fees!
+Here are 10 cheap home workout ideas for anyone who wants to slim down and tone up without breaking their budget.
 ---

 ## Exercise While You’re Waiting For The Boiler To Heat Up